dummy-ilh/MINE/Regression/LR/Ch14_Model_Selection.md

 **Why this result feels surprising, and why it isn't a contradiction:** it can feel odd that a predictor "isn't significant on its own" (Chapter 5) but "is worth keeping" (this chapter) — but these two tools are simply answering different questions.
 The t-test asks: "can I confidently say *this one coefficient alone* is different from zero?"
 Adjusted $R^2$ asks: "does the model as a whole explain enough extra variation to justify its extra complexity?"
 Under multicollinearity (Chapter 9), a predictor's *individual* signal can get muddied and hard to isolate, even while its *combined* contribution alongside the other predictor remains real and valuable.
 Different questions, different tools, no contradiction.

+**A second real-world example, to see adjusted $R^2$ in a different setting:** a real-estate model predicting house price from square footage alone gets $R^2=0.80$.
+Adding "number of bedrooms" bumps raw $R^2$ up to $0.81$ — barely anything.
+Adjusted $R^2$ might actually *decrease* here, since bedrooms overlaps heavily with square footage (bigger houses tend to have more bedrooms — a mild multicollinearity story, Chapter 9) and adds little truly independent information.
+Compare that to adding "distance to nearest subway station," which bumps raw $R^2$ to $0.89$ — a much bigger jump that would comfortably clear adjusted $R^2$'s penalty and be judged worth keeping.

 ---

 ## 14.3 AIC (Akaike Information Criterion)